Ata609/SOC2025/README.md

 2. Getting Comfortable with Solidity
 Solidity can look intimidating at first, but by working on this project, I got used to:
-Writing functions that send and receive Ether
+Writing functions that send and receive Ether.
-Using mappings for quick data access
+Using mappings for quick data access.
-Structuring campaign details with structs
+Structuring campaign details with structs.
-Managing access with visibility modifiers like public and private
+Managing access with visibility modifiers like public and private.

 4. Writing Safer Smart Contracts